maxdemarzi/tucume_sprocs/README.md

 There are two types of "Post" nodes.
 Those that promote a "Product" and those that do not.
 The regular posts have direct REPOST relationships, the promoting posts build a tree.

+The likes.remove stored procedure is only in case of user error and only works for 1 minute after the likes relationship was created.